|

 districts into four.
 We've closed 12 offices and have got five more

+to close."
 But he says if state agencies like his are forced to make another

 mid-year cut (there have been seven over the last three years),

+some things likely will have to go completely.
 "You're getting to the point where you're going to have to

 cut programs, and that's counterproductive.
 Basically, what we're